-Utilities Kingston is offering a $100 bill credit on the purchase of smart thermostats to its natural gas and electricity customers, and they must apply by Dec.
-31, 2020 due to funding requirements.
+Utilities Kingston is offering a $100 bill credit on the purchase of smart thermostats to its natural gas and electricity customers, and they must purchase and install by Dec.
+31, 2020, and apply by Jan.
+15, due to funding requirements.
 This Save on Energy program is offered by Utilities Kingston and Kingston Hydro in collaboration with the Independent Electricity System Operator.

 We want to help our customers save energy.
 A smart thermostat helps you conserve the energy used to heat or cool your home and saves you money on your biggest home energy cost.
 This conservation program is supported in part by the Independent Electricity System Operator.
-Customers must apply by December 31, 2020 as the funding ends then.
+Customers must apply by Jnauary 15, 2021.

 Smart thermostats use motion and occupancy sensors to automatically adjust temperatures and maximize energy-efficiency.
 Users can also adjust the thermostat remotely via WiFi.